BDI-Code-Club/bdi-code-club-website/content/post/2019-11-10-version-control-with-git-github-and-rstudio.en.md

 ## Some Background

 Science is collaborative.
 Even a "solo" projects should be reproducible, meaning we should be thinking about how other researchers can benefit from our work.
 And we will always have at least one collaborator - **our future selves**.
-Each of us has at some point struggled to pick up a project after weeks or month (or even years) of inactivity.
+Each of us has at some point struggled to pick up a project after weeks or months (or even years) of inactivity.

 ![](http://www.phdcomics.com/comics/archive/phd101212s.gif)

 Science is collaborative, and collaboration is hard.
 Often we aren't trained to collaborate effectively and may be unaware of tools and practices to improve our collaborations.
 Most of us have had similar experiences to the comic above when writing a manuscript with coauthors, however the stakes are even higher when collaborating on source code, such as R scripts.
-It is easy to introduce bugs which can break your code, which it why software programmers often use tools like Git and while these tools have more recently been adopted by academic researchers and data scientists.
+It is easy to introduce bugs which can break your code, which is why software programmers often use tools like Git and why these tools have more recently been adopted by academic researchers and data scientists.

 ### What is Git and why should I bother?